 - Mook – this place does the most INCREDIBLE pancakes I have ever eaten.
 I have never tasted better.
 They are divine.

 - Red Light District – you just have to go to see it.
 I was absolutely amazed.
 Like I needed to see it to believe it.
 Be wary at night as it can become really packed and apparently there are loads of pick pockets.

 - Over the Edge at A’dam Tower – This is the swing that swings out over the city.
 Not for the faint hearted so you’ve been warned.
 I loved it so much.
 Really cool experience to do.
 Sean was so nervous.
 I recommend to book in advance though.

 - Bakers and Roasters – Go here for breakfast or brunch.
 It’s down near the Heineken Brewery but so worth it.
 Delicious bellini’s/mimosas and the food was so delicious.

 - Heineken Brewery – I really enjoyed this.
 It’s a tour of the brewery and you see how Heineken is made from start to finish.
 I now have a new love of the beer and I wasn’t keen on it before.
 You can even make your own bottle with your name on it which is pretty cool.
 Entry costs €16 online and when you book online you get to skip the queue.
 No need to print tickets, you can use your smartphone to scan.

 As I mentioned above, getting a bike is necessary.
 I had not been on a bike since I was about 10 and I swear it was great.
 We cycled from one end of the city to the other & it was so much fun.
-One thing we didn’t go on was a boat on the canals as Andrew gets see sick in the shower so he couldn’t do that.
+One thing we didn’t go on was a boat on the canals which I would have loved to do.

 Overall, I really enjoyed it and couldn’t get over how pretty it was.
-Everyone needs to go visit and I am so excited we did.
-I already can’t wait to visit another European city.
-So where to next???
-London it is.
-One of my all time favourite cities!
+Everyone needs to go visit once.
+It is just so pretty and I already can’t wait to go back.
+Look how beautiful it is?

 Love Aoibhe xxx